7 Elegant Tips For Using Your Voice To Improve Your Improvisation

 If you can do this, while playing solos over it, you are a true master of the analytical ear!

 Remember to not do this all in one day.
 Pick a calendar and practice one week with number one, one week with number two, etc., - Repeat.

-About the Author: Michael Korte is a professional musician and guitar instructor from Germany teaching in Tampere Finland at Pirkanmaan Kitarakoulu and is specialised in teaching improvisation on the guitar.
+About the Author: Michael Korte is a professional musician and guitar instructor from Germany teaching in Tampere Finland at Kitaristi Tampere and is specialised in teaching improvisation on the guitar.